 Grammar

-Dimasa language is an inflectional language.
+Dimasa is an inflectional language.
 The verbs are inflected for number, tense, case, voice, aspect, mood but not for gender and person.

 Pronouns